telefonicaid/fiware-orion/doc/manuals/admin/cli.md

     this option if your MongoDB server or replicat set is not using SSL).
 Note there is currently a limitation: Orion uses `tlsAllowInvalidCertificates=true` in this case, so the certificate used by MongoDB server is not being validated.
+-   **-dbDisableRetryWrites**.
+Set retryWrite parameter to false in DB connections (not recommended, only to keep compatibility with old MongoDB instances)
 -   **-dbPoolSize <size>**.
 Database connection pool.
 Default size of the pool is 10 connections.
 -   **-writeConcern <0|1>**.
 Write concern for MongoDB write operations: